Marlins vs. Padres Player Props Betting Odds

-Player prop betting options for Juan Soto, Jorge Soler and others are available in the San Diego Padres-Miami Marlins matchup at LoanDepot park on Wednesday, starting at 6:40 PM ET.
+Player props can be found for Juan Soto and Jorge Soler, among others, when the San Diego Padres visit the Miami Marlins at LoanDepot park on Thursday at 1:10 PM ET.

 Bet on this matchup or its props with DraftKings!